Skip to main content

 Getting Started Right Now

-Look, you don't need to build the next big thing today.
-Just take that simple MA strategy above, change a few numbers, and see what happens.
+You don't need to build the next big thing today.
+Take that simple MA strategy above, change a few numbers, and see what happens.
 Maybe add an RSI filter.
 Maybe try different moving averages.

 The beauty of Pine Script is that you can test ideas in minutes, not days.
 Got a theory about Bollinger Bands?
 Code it up and see.
 Wondering if that crypto YouTuber's strategy actually works?
 Build it and find out.